marwahaha/ozpics/README.md

 #### 21. Discuss and analyse requirements related to information system security.

+The requirements related to information system secruity is to safely store user information and has a way for user to retrive information once correct recovery procedure implimented.
+Authentication is required by user providing correct password.
+The password has to be encrypted to store in the database.
+Additionaly, different users need to be authorised with diiferent access to data to ensure data cannot be muted by unauthorised activity.

 #### 22. Discuss methods you will use to protect information and data.

+Instead of writing our own code to protect data, we use Ruby on Rails gems and third party servce to handle data security. for authentication, we use the divise gem which has built in feature to encryted user password when they signed in. devise also has the ability to handle incorrect input for user information and reset passowrd for user in the case the password has been forgotten by the user.
+We use thrid party service Stripe to store buyer credit card information instead of saving it to our own database.
+Heroku as a deploy platform also performs well in terms of data security.

 #### 23. Research what your legal obligations are in relation to handling user data.